 - Copy - Create an exact copy of the page (including its properties and content) below the selected one.

-- Send to Draft - Place the page in the Draft state, meaning it won't be accessible on the site (i.e., indirectly via links) OR visible in the navigation until it's published again.
+- Send to Draft - Set the page to the Draft state, meaning it won't be directly visible/accessible in your community navigation OR indirectly accessible via links until it's published again.
 This is a great way to temporarily take a page offline to make updates.
 New pages are automatically in the Draft state.

 - Archive - Move the page to the archive.
-It won't be accessible on the site or visible in its navigation unless it's set back to a draft state and published again.
+It won't be accessible on the community or visible in its navigation unless it's set back to a draft state and published again.

 NOTE: All archived pages are hidden by default in the CMS.
 To view them, click the filter icon above the list, select the Archived page status, and click Apply.